ubernostrum/django-contact-form/README.rst

 This application includes:

-* An extensible base contact-form class which is also usable as-is for basic functionality (collecting a name, email address and message)
+* An extensible base contact-form class which is also usable as-is for basic functionality (collecting a name, email address, and message)

 * A subclass of the base form which uses the Akismet spam-filtering service to detect and reject spam submissions